yiyi-zhang-cu/PROJECT-Deblur_Images/code_ipynb/README.md

 Note that you need to log in your **LionMail@Columbia** to get access to the models.

+The directory name of models should be `model`.

 ## Example of Result
 From left to right: Sharp, blurred, deblurred